 Notes

-• How to store leftovers: Leftovers will keep in an airtight container in the refrigerator for up to 4 days.
-The orzo will keep absorbing liquid as it sits, so you may need to add more broth or water to thin it out a bit as you warm it up.
+• Leftovers: Store leftover soup in an airtight container in the refrigerator for up to 4 days.
+The orzo will continue to absorb liquid as it sits, so you will likely need to add some broth when you warm it up.
+To reheat, simply add it to a saucepan (with more broth or water) and turn the heat up to medium.

 Nutrition